huggingface/visual-blocks-custom-components/README.md

 5. Click the + in the bottom left corner to add the custom nodes.

-6. Paste in the link to the script (http://localhost:8080/index.js) and click "Submit".
+6. Paste in the link to the script (e.g., http://localhost:8080/index.js) and click "Submit".